chinamike65/hugo-tuolesi/content/book4/book4en.md

 When some karmic obstacles have disappeared, there will be a feeling: when you see an ant, you will feel that you are a mother, and when you see a mosquito, you will also feel that it must be a mother, and you will have such a mentality and feeling.

 There is a great siddhis named Shangpa Rinpoche.
 His achievements are very, very high.
-When he preaches the Three Ways, because of his blessing power, a small or small house can accommodate 3,000 people, and the blessing power is very large.
+When he teaches the Three Ways, because of his blessing power, a small or small house can accommodate 3,000 people, and the blessing power is very large.

 Every spring and autumn, Shangpa Rinpoche would lecture on the Three Ways, and every time he lectured, he would say: "Those who sincerely practice Mahayana Buddhism must first recognize that all sentient beings are mothers, and they must make great efforts in this regard.